-Council's draft plan was developed using the steps shown on the following page.
+Council's plan was developed using the steps shown opposite.

 The plan identifies two options for protecting adjacent houses from the potential effects of a bushfire burning in the reserve, which has 'extreme' overall fuel hazard over much of its area.